The Making of a Best-selling Mystery Author

 Having been an organic farmer, Edith knows the language and tensions of someone like Cam Flaherty, the farmer in the Local Foods mysteries.

 Edith lived in southern Indiana for five years and loved the slow pace and language of its natives, so it made sense to set the Country Store Mysteries there.
+She was interviewed in the Indiana University Alumni Magazine recently.

 As a Quaker herself, and before having worked as a doula and taught independent childbirth classes, Edith has the experience and knowledge to write about the life of Rose Carroll, the 1880s midwife portrayed in the Quaker Midwife Mysteries.
+Her article about how being a Friend guides her writing and marketing was published in Friends Journal.

 And her new Cozy Capers Book Group series comes straight out of both her imagination and several solo writing retreats on Cape Cod.